 White willow trees are hardy and easy to grow, making them a popular choice for landscaping.
 They thrive in full sun to partial shade and require moist, well-draining soil.
 White willows prefer a neutral to slightly acidic soil with a pH between 6.0 and 7.0.
 Additional fertilizing is not necessary, but a slow-release fertilizer can be added in the early spring to encourage healthy growth.
 These trees are tolerant of both dry and wet soils, so long as drainage is adequate.
 Watering is not necessary unless drought conditions persist for an extended period of time.
 While white willows are generally disease-resistant, they may suffer from diseases such as powdery mildew or rust if their growing conditions are not ideal or if they become stressed from drought or other environmental factors.
 Pruning should be done in late winter or early spring before new growth begins and should be done with caution as white willows can easily become overgrown if too much is pruned away at once.

-See also What is Wall Germander Plant
+See also What is Wintercreeper Plant

 White willow trees can tolerate a wide range of temperatures but prefer mild climates with temperatures between 40 and 75 degrees Fahrenheit (4 to 24 degrees Celsius).
 They can survive cold winter temperatures down to -30 degrees Fahrenheit (-34 degrees Celsius).
 It is important to provide adequate protection during extremely cold weather, such as mulching around the base of the tree or wrapping the trunk with burlap.
 It is also important to keep the area around the tree free of weeds and other vegetation that could compete for resources such as water and nutrients.